“Schooling deprived of religious education is wretched education.”

 The aims of R.E. include:

-- To develop an awareness of how Christianity the lives of millions of people today
+- To develop an awareness of how Christianity impacts the lives of millions of people today

 - To enable pupils to learn about the other major religions.